 As a leader, it’s your responsibility to help them with goal-setting.
 By identifying every employee’s unique strengths, you can work with them to mark out areas where they can improve.

-Given below are some of the most useful professional development goals for employees that can reap them great benefits at work in 2021.
+Given below are some of the most useful professional development goals for employees that can reap them great benefits at work.

 Let’s get started.